wp-plugins/related-links/readme.txt

 == Screenshots ==

-1. Related links widget with only one post type enabled.
+1. Related links metabox on the post page.
-2. Related links widget with multiple post types enabled.
 3. Settings page.

 == Changelog ==

+= 1.5 =
+A lot of changes for this version:
+* Links order can be changed with drag and drop
+* Search field to quickly find a link by name
+* External URLs can be added
+* New meta data structure but legacy support for older plugin versions is added
+* Checking if the post really exists before it is added to the output
+* Better list loading through ajax

 = 1.0.1 =
-* The widget list is now scrollable
+* The widget content list is now scrollable

 = 1.0 =
 Initial release